 Distortion from a sound source, like a computer, usually happens when the sound within the source (computer, cd player, etc.) is driven to a higher output level than what the hardware is able to handle.
 I find this can easily happen with computers because there are two volume settings which can get changed; the operating system’s volume control and the volume control of the software used to play the sound.
 You can even go one level deeper and look at the volume of an individual track in a multi-track audio program.
 Start by checking the operating system’s volume is at the normal level, then go to the software program and then down into the individual track volume.

 Audio speakers are designed to handle a certain level of volume.
 Once they pass a certain level, they will distort the sound and if prolonged, will eventually fail.
-The latest newsletter goes into more detail on speaker failure.

 If your average volume level is 90 dBA and your speakers can only handle 120 dBA then you have 30 dB of headroom.
-You can prevent speaker distortion by watching your sound meter readings when you get to the loudest part of your event and reducing the board volume to keep it under the limit.
-You can also use a compressor to do this effectively as long as you aren’t overdriving your compressor which can also lead to a distorted sound.
+You can prevent speaker distortion by watching a sound meter readings when you get to the loudest part of the event and then reducing the board volume to keep it under the limit.
+You can also use a compressor to do this effectively as long as you aren’t overdriving the compressor which can also lead to a distorted sound.

 A common question I receive, when I hold a training session, has to do with the channel / board level peak lights.
 The question comes in the form of “is it ok if the clipping light comes on” or “isn’t it bad if the channel is clipping.”
 Clipping is a sign the signal level is too high.
 A channel with occasional clipping isn’t an issue.
-A singer suddenly belts out a word louder than the others or a drummer let’s his sticks hit a bit harder.
+A singer suddenly belts out a word louder than the others or a drummer lets his sticks hit a bit harder.
 That’s ok.
 Most of the time, this sort of clipping isn’t going to be noticed.

 Consider the impact of removing the equipment from service.
-Will its removal have a drastic affect on the quality of the sound?
+Will its removal have a drastic effect on the quality of the sound?
 I’m talking about “will the congregation notice the difference.”
 With this information in mind, you should evaluate your existing equipment and determine what happens if that particular piece of equipment fails.

 - Repair it?